AbHiShEk1309GD/Go-Rhyme/README.md

 # Go Rhyme
- App made for childrens to elarn new words through rhyming.
+ App made for childrens to learn new words through rhyming.